oflisback/nvim-config-switcher/README.md

 Then when running `vim` the launcher will be used to start neovim with the pre-selected environment.

-### select-env.lua
+### nvcs.lua

-Use select-env.lua to list available environments and to select which environment that should be the default one next time `launcher.lua` is started.
+Use nvcs.lua to list available environments and to select which environment that should be the default one next time `launcher.lua` is started.

 ### Neovim plugin